HikariCalyx/trill/README.md

 ## Language support

-Tango is fully internationalized and supports language switching based on your computer's language settings.
+Trill is fully internationalized and supports language switching based on your computer's language settings.

 The order of language support is as follows:

-- **English (en):** This is Tango's primary and fallback language.
-All Tango development is done in English.
+- **English (en):** This is Trill's primary and fallback language.
+All Trill development is done in English.

-- **Japanese (ja):** This is Tango's secondary but fully supported language.
+- **Japanese (ja):** This is Trill's secondary but fully supported language.
 All text in the UI, barring some extremely supplementary text (e.g. the About screen) is expected to be available in Japanese.
 If new UI text is added, a Japanese translation SHOULD also be provided.
-Tango releases MUST NOT contain missing Japanese text.
+Trill releases MUST NOT contain missing Japanese text.

-- **All other languages:** These are Tango's tertiary languages.
+- **All other languages:** These are Trill's tertiary languages.
 Support is provided on a best effort basis and translations are provided as available.